llmrb/llm-shell/README.md

     -h, --host [HOST]        Optional.
 Sometimes required by ollama.
     -o, --port [PORT]        Optional.
 Sometimes required by ollama.
     -f, --files [GLOB]       Optional.
 Glob pattern(s) separated by a comma.
-    -t, --tools [TOOLS]      Optional.
-One or more tool names to load automatically.
     -r, --prompt [PROMPT]    Optional.
 The prompt to use.
     -v, --version            Optional.
 Print the version and exit
 ```